mattetti/bugsnag-ios/README.md

 instant notification of exceptions thrown from your iOS applications.
 The notifier hooks into `NSSetUncaughtExceptionHandler`, which means any uncaught exceptions will trigger a notification to be sent to your Bugsnag project.
-Bugsnag will also monitor for terminal signals sent to your application, for example a Segmentation Fault.
+Bugsnag will also monitor for fatal signals sent to your application, for example a Segmentation Fault.